DimensionSrl/SlidingIntroScreen/README.md

 This readme shows a screen from the [Mr D Food app](https://play.google.com/store/apps/details?id=com.mrd.food) which was created using this library.
 The content shown in the image is owned by the [Mr D Food](https://www.mrdfood.com) company, who has kindly allowed its use in this repository.
 As such, the associated files are strictly excluded from the terms of [the license](LICENSE).

 ## Compatibility
 This library is compatible with Android 11 and up.
-The 3.0.0 update breaks compatibility with previous versions of the library.
-Several out of place methods were deprecated in version 3.2.0 and will no longer be supported.